Summer Schedule For Kids That Will Inspire You!

 Books on tape are a win-win for everyone.

 We buy most of our books on tape online, though we’ve rented some from the local library.
 During quiet time our kids can also use their leap frog leap start (essentially another version of books on tape).
 Another option is the Yoto Mini, it plays audiobook cards and you can even record your own story with blank cards.
+Our 7 and 9 year old love their Yoto player.

 Of course sometimes during our “quiet time” the kids ask for screens.
 So how do we handle screen time in the summer?